Skip to content

 Dealing with price increase requests from a contracted supplier.

-It is imperative that contract owners and managers do not accept price increase requests automatically.
+It is of vital importance that contract owners and managers do not accept price increase requests automatically.

 Colleagues from legal, finance and procurement will support contract owners and managers to ensure that the request complies with the agreed contract, is reasonable, whether a formal contract variation is required, and the financial implications can be contained within existing budgets or whether additional one-off funding support will be needed.